hlorenzi/customasm/README.md

 # customasm
-This is an assembler that takes custom instruction definitions, and assembles files based on them.
+This is an assembler that takes custom machine instruction definitions, and assembles files based on them.
-Check out the wiki for instructions.
+Check out the wiki for usage instructions.

 ```
 Usage: